-&lt;sup>† CUSIP numbers have been assigned by an independent company not affiliated with the Corporation and are included solely for the convenience of the owners of the 2023 Series D Bonds.
-The Corporation is not responsible for the selection or uses of these CUSIP numbers, and no representation is made as to their correctness on the 2023 Series D Bonds or as indicated above.
-The CUSIP number for a specific maturity is subject to being changed after the issuance of the 2023 Series D Bonds as a result of various subsequent actions including, but not limited to, a refunding in whole or in part of such maturity, tender and remarketing, or as a result of the procurement of secondary market portfolio insurance or other similar enhancement by investors that is applicable to all or a portion of certain maturities of the 2023 Series D Bonds.
+[†] CUSIP numbers have been assigned by an independent company not affiliated with the Corporation and are included solely for the convenience of the owners of the 2023 Series E Bonds and the 2018 Series L-1 Bonds.
+The Corporation is not responsible for the selection or uses of these CUSIP numbers, and no representation is made as to their correctness on the 2023 Series E Bonds and the 2018 Series L-1 Bonds or as indicated above.
+The CUSIP number for a specific maturity is subject to being changed after the issuance of the 2023 Series E Bonds and the 2018 Series L-1 Bonds as a result of various subsequent actions including, but not limited to, a refunding in whole or in part of such maturity, tender and remarketing, or as a result of the procurement of secondary market portfolio insurance or other similar enhancement by investors that is applicable to all or a portion of certain maturities of the 2023 Series E Bonds and the 2018 Series L-1 Bonds.

-This Official Statement does not constitute an offer to sell or the solicitation of an offer to buy, nor shall there be any sale of the 2023 Series D Bonds by any person in any jurisdiction in which it is unlawful for such person to make such offer, solicitation or sale.
-No dealer, broker, salesman or other person has been authorized by the New York City Housing Development Corporation or any of the Underwriters for the 2023 Series D Bonds named on the inside cover pages (collectively, the "Underwriters") to give any information or to make any representations other than as contained in this Official Statement.
+This Official Statement does not constitute an offer to sell or the solicitation of an offer to buy, nor shall there be any sale of the 2023 Series E Bonds or the 2018 Series L-1 Bonds by any person in any jurisdiction in which it is unlawful for such person to make such offer, solicitation or sale.
+No dealer, broker, salesman or other person has been authorized by the New York City Housing Development Corporation or any of the Underwriters for the 2023 Series E Bonds named on the inside cover pages (collectively, the "Underwriters") or the Remarketing Agents for the 2018 Series L-1 Bonds named on the inside cover pages (collectively, the "Remarketing Agents") to give any information or to make any representations other than as contained in this Official Statement.
 If given or made, such other information or representations must not be relied upon as having been authorized by any of the foregoing.

-The information set forth herein has been obtained from the New York City Housing Development Corporation and other sources which are believed to be reliable but is not guaranteed as to accuracy or completeness, and is not to be construed as a representation by the Underwriters or by any of such sources as to information from any other source.
-The information and expressions of opinion herein are subject to change without notice, and neither the delivery of this Official Statement nor any sale made hereunder shall under any circumstances create any implication that there has been no change in the affairs of the New York City Housing Development Corporation or the other matters described herein since the date hereof.
+The information set forth herein has been obtained from the New York City Housing Development Corporation and other sources which are believed to be reliable but is not guaranteed as to accuracy or completeness, and is not to be construed as a representation by the Underwriters and the Remarketing Agents or by any of such sources as to information from any other source.
+The information and expressions of opinion herein are subject to change without notice, and neither the delivery of this Official Statement nor any sale made hereunder shall under any circumstances create any implication that there has been no change in the affairs of the New York City Housing Development Corporation, Sumitomo Mitsui Banking Corporation, acting through its New York Branch, as the Initial Liquidity Provider, or the other matters described herein since the date hereof.